Requirements for the M.S. Degree in Mechanical Engineering

 - The proposed dissertation defense must be scheduled at least two weeks before the thesis submission deadline set by the Graduate School (generally the semester end date).

-- The approved dissertation (with signature page) must be submitted before the thesis submission deadline set by the Graduate School for each semester.
+- The approved dissertation (with the signature page) must be submitted before the thesis submission deadline set by the Graduate School for each semester.

 - One copy of approved dissertation including the signed signature page must be submitted to the Department.